Adding private CAs

 -

-Complete the Create Private CA dialog based on the information provided in the following table.
+Complete the Create Private CA tabs based on the information provided in the following table.

 Field Description Friendly Name